FAQs

 The north, south and east coasts of Tasmania are around 20 degrees in summer- absolutely wonderful and warm.
 Estuaries the south coast - Pitt Water and the Derwent Estuary - actually end being even warmer.
 It does get colder in winter, but with that drop in temperatures comes a flourish of exotic flora and fauna.

-And to our warm-water friends: we don't have any dangerous wildlife problem like jellyfish, sharks, and crocodiles (unless you go looking for them)!
+And to our warm-water friends: we don't have any dangerous wildlife problems like jellyfish, sharks, and crocodiles (unless you go looking for them)!

 Do you teach the Frenzel method of equalising?